oussamachaib/oussamachaib/README.md

 #### Currently: PhD candidate at the [University of Cambridge](https://www.eng.cam.ac.uk/) (Department of Engineering)
 ##### *Formerly: Data Scientist (Prysmian), R&D Engineer (Air Liquide)*

-- 🧑‍🔬 I develop models and algorithms to derive insights from image and time series data from gas turbine engines.
+- 🧑‍🔬 I develop models and algorithms to derive insights from image and time series data in hydrogen engines.
 - 🌷 I'm currently developing `tulip`, an unsupervised feature learning tool for periodic time series data in `Python`.
 - 🌌 My interests encompass data sciences in all aspects (computer vision, interpretable ML, data visualization, storytelling with data), and particularly applications in fluid mechanics.
 - 🌱 Currently learning about: Variational Autoencoders, Diffusion models.